-Castiglioncello is a pretty seaside village in Tuscany, popular with Italian especially as a pleasant coastal retreat.
+Castiglioncello is a pretty seaside village in Tuscany, popular with Italians especially as a pleasant coastal retreat.

 The town is on a stretch of beautiful rocky coast and has clean waters that make it perfect if you like swimming and snorkeling.

 The town is mostly an early XIX century seaside resort: it has pretty house with green yards and blooming leader bushes, a small castle, Castello Pasquini, that has a beautiful park and is the seat of summer music and theatrical events, a wonderful umbrella pine forest and a delightful coastline.

 Castiglioncello is a summer town, a place people come to relax and unwind.

 My family have been coming to Castiglioncello for generations: these are the many reasons that keep us coming back!

 Fun fact!
 Castiglioncello was extremely popular in the Italian cinema world and saw some illustrious guests.
 Alberto Sordi and Nino Manfredi are only two of the many fans the city has and even bought beautiful villas in the area that locals are very happy to point out to you!
 The movie ‘Il Sorpasso’ was filmed here.

 Castiglioncello is a seaside resort and there is no better place to enjoy the beach here that coming down to the sandy stretch of Quercetano.